Springvar/home-assistant-flightradar24-card/README.md

     background_map_opacity: 0.5
 ```

 If `background_map` is configured, the selected map is rendered beneath the radar graphics.
+Use transparency to blend the map with the radar background color.

 ##### Known Issue